superdaminou/ProjetProg/README.txt

 II.
 How to build your project and play ?

 CMake is used to build this project.
+Build directory will contain your executables.
-Place yourself in the PROJECT ROOT and run theses instructions to create Makefiles :
+Place yourself in the PROJECT ROOT and run theses instructions to generate Makefiles :

 - mkdir build
 - cd build
 - cmake ..

 By now Makefiles should be created.
-Then, to build executables :
+Then, to create executables :

 - make